profweston/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-An RScript was written to perform a one-sample t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square in.
+An RScript was written to perform a one-sample t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
 The null and alternative hypotheses are as follows:

-H_0: There is no statistical difference between the observed sample mean and the population mean of 1,500 pounds per square inch.
+$H_0$: There is no statistical difference between the observed sample mean and the population mean of 1,500 pounds per square inch.

-H_a: There is a statistical difference between the observed sample mean and the population mean of 1,500 pounds per square inch.
+$H_a$: There is a statistical difference between the observed sample mean and the population mean of 1,500 pounds per square inch.

 As indicated in the output below, the calculated p-value of 0.06028 is above the significance level of 0.05.
 Therefore, there is insufficient evidence to reject the null hypothesis, and thus the two means across all manufacturing lots are not statistically similar.